 In addition to regular classroom and laboratory hours, all faculty members are to be available for consultation at regularly scheduled office hours of not less than ten hours per week, to include mornings and afternoons.
 This schedule is arranged after consultation with the immediate supervisor and the office hours are to be clearly posted for the aid of students and a copy submitted to the Office of Academic Affairs.
 Part-time faculty are required to keep office hours in proportion to load.
 Every attempt should be made to schedule office hours which serve the needs of students.

 Appearance and Demeanor

 Faculty members are expected to serve as role models in both appearance and demeanor.

-Class Scheduling, Class Periods, Class Rolls, Student Records, Registration, Change Registration and Dropping and Adding Courses considered before discussion with the immediate supervisor.
-To avoid conflicts, all changes in the published schedule are approved by the Vice President for Academic Affairs.
+Class Scheduling, Class Periods, Class Rolls, Student Records, Registration, Change Registration and Dropping and Adding Courses

 Class Scheduling